apache/accumulo-website/_docs-2/administration/upgrading.md

 - stop Accumulo 1.10 or 2.0
 - prepare your installation of Accumulo 2.1 through whatever means you obtain the binaries and configure it in your environment
+- start ZooKeeper and HDFS.
 - (optional - but recommended) create a ZooKeeper snapshot
+- (optional - but recommended) validate the ZooKeeper ACLs.
+See [ZooKeeper ACLs]({% durl troubleshooting/ZooKeeper#ACLs %})
 - (required if not using the provided scripts to start 2.1) run the `RenameMasterDirInZK` utility
 - (optional) run the pre-upgrade utility to convert the configuration in ZooKeeper
 - start Accumulo 2.1 for the first time to complete the upgrade